Dimedime-d/kptranslation/README.md

 * Run `build.bat`
 * Output ROM is `kp_patched.gba`

+## Debug Features

+You change the value of `DEBUG_VAR` in `build.bat` to a nonzero number to enable one debugging feature.
+Currently, you can re-watch the "rank up" cutscenes and re-view the location splash screens by holding L after any "level complete" screen.

 ## Patching Notes

 My "patching" program of choice is `armips`, which lets me write assembly hacks, include binaries, dynamically address labels, etc. Some chunks of the ROM are compressed via the GBA's BIOS method, so the batch script also runs `lzss` by CUE to decompress those binaries (mainly multiplayer). `armips` hacks those binaries, and `lzss` re-compresses them to be inserted into the ROM by invoking `armips` again.
 The whole patching process is self-contained, aside from the ROM.